 Spring brings rain and sun and that means rainbows as well as St Patrick’s day so last week lost of Rainbow crafts and play activities appearing on pinterest and linking up to Tuesday Tots last week.
 We even created our own Confetti Rainbow Picture inspired by the rainbows we keep seeing around.

 Start off by producing your own Rainbow – take this Fruit Loop Rainbow picture from Sorting Sprinkles or an Unique Rainbow Art from Buggy and Buddy.
 Also check out our paper rainbow collage.

-read more of Rainbow – Create and Play
+read all of Rainbow – Create and Play

 Small world and role play are fantastic fun for kids to experience whether in a care setting or at home they can be simple to set up and you can focus on your child’s interests and ideas to explore further.
 Here are some fun ideas for imaginative and dramatic play from last weeks Tuesday Tots Link Up.

-read more of Imaginative and Dramatic Play Ideas
+read all of Imaginative and Dramatic Play Ideas